h5bp/html5please/posts/background-image.md

 feature: background-image options
 status: use
-tags: gtie8
+tags: gtie8 fallback
 kind: css
 polyfillurls:

-New css3 background-image options includes background-clip, background-origin and background-size.
-They are each supported in modern browsers and can be used today.
+CSS3 `background-image` options include `background-clip`, `background-origin` and `background-size`.
+Just ensure that your background image does not make it unreadable on IE8- where these properties are not supported.
+Also, when using `background-image` make sure you have a fallback color in case the image fails to load.